Triffin v. Pomerantz Staffing Services, LLC

 This well-worded warning banner protected Pomerantz from liability under Holder in Due

 Course.
 Many "warning" banners do not warn at all!
-They merely list features,
+They merely

-authenticity.
+check's authenticity.

 |

-Friendly assigned any causes of action arising from the dishonoring of these checks
+Friendly assigned any causes of action arising from the dishonoring of

-to plaintiff Robert J. Triffin, who filed suit against Pomerantz, the Bank of New
+these checks to plaintiff Robert J. Triffin, who filed suit against Pomerantz,

-York and the individual payees on the eighteen checks.
-Plaintiff made no attempt to
+the Bank of New York and the individual payees on the eighteen checks.
+Plaintiff made

-judgment.
+summary judgment.
 The trial judge granted Pomerantz's motion and dismissed the action.

 |